-Level 1 Behaviors (minors) are low level and are handled by the teacher or staf member that was involved.
-One or more of the following may occur, but are not limited to: Reminder of appropriate behaviors Reteaching of expected behavior Restorative conversation with the student to repair the situation A break / reflection time for the student in the classroom Phone call home Level 2 Behaviors (majors) are higher level and handled by main office staff.

-Decisions are based on the outcome of investigating the incident as well as the frequency, intensity, or duration of the infraction.
-One or more of the outcomes listed above may occur, in addition consequences may include, but are not limited to the following:

-□ Break in office
+Ш Behaviors (minors) are low level and are handled by the teacher or staff member that volved.
+One or more of the following may occur, but are not limited to: Reminder of appropriate behaviors Reteaching of expected behavior Restorative conversation with the student to plan for better choices and righting wrongs A break / reflection time for the student at the classroom Think Station Student goes to identified Buddy Room for a break Phone call home Level 2 Behaviors (majors) are higher level and handled by main office staff.
+Decisions are based on the outcome of investigating the incident as well as the frequency, intensity, duration of the infraction.
+One or more of the outcomes listed above may occur, in addi consequences may include, but are not limited to the following: Break in office Privilege removed Time in office with work completion Staff, parent, student meeting Student finishes day in a Buddy Classroom In-school suspension Out-of -school suspension

-9

-Break in office

-Privilege removed

-Time in office with work completion

-Staff, parent, student meeting

-In-school suspension

-Out-of -school suspension